YashPatel1085/Individual-Assignment-S2-/README.md

 # Individual-Assignment-S2-
-a simple web application built using React and Next.js.
+-a simple web application built using React and Next.js.

+## Features
+- Toggle content visibility with a button click
+- Change a message upon button click
+- Styled UI